Fano threefolds with canonical Gorenstein singularities and big degree: Introduction

 \end{itemize}

 \end{theorem}

-The aim of the present paper is to classify those Fano threefolds $X$ which have $(-K_{X})^{3} = 64$.
-Note that for the smooth such $X$ the only possibility is $X = \mathbb{P}^{3}$ (see \cite{VA-1}, \cite{VA-2}).
-There are more examples in the singular case:
+The aim of the present paper is to classify those Fano threefolds $X$ which have $(-K_{X})^{3} = 64$ (compare with \cite{jah-rad-1}, \cite{jah-rad-2} and \cite{jah-rad-3} for related results on the classification of smooth threefolds with big and nef anticanonical class).
+Note that for smooth $X$, the only possibility is $X = \mathbb{P}^{3}$ (see \cite{VA-1}, \cite{VA-2}).
+There are more examples however in the singular case: